List of Celtic F.C. records and statistics: Honours

 Celtic's first ever silverware was won in 1889 when they defeated Cowlairs 6–1 in the final of the North-Eastern Cup.
 A year later they won the Glasgow Cup, before winning their first major national honour in 1892 by defeating Queen's Park 5–1 in the final of the Scottish Cup.
 Celtic won their first league title in 1892–93.
-In 1906–07 Celtic became the first club to win the league and cup double in Scotland, a feat they have now accomplished on 12 occasions.
+In 1906–07 Celtic became the first club to win the league and cup double in Scotland, a feat they have now accomplished on 13 occasions.
 They won their first domestic treble in 1966–67, the same season they became the first British club to win the European Cup with their 2–1 victory over Inter Milan in the final.
-Celtic's most recent success was their win in the 2022-23 Scottish League Cup.
+Celtic's most recent success was their win in the 2024–25 Scottish Premiership.
+Celtic have won a total of 120 major trophies.

-In all, Celtic have won the Scottish League Championship 52 times, the Scottish Cup a record 40 times, the Scottish League Cup 21 times and the European Cup once.
-They have completed seven domestic trebles, including an unprecedented quadruple treble between the 16/17 and 19/20 seasons, a joint world record with domestic rivals Rangers.
+In all, Celtic have won the Scottish League Championship 55 times, the Scottish Cup a record 42 times, the Scottish League Cup 22 times and the European Cup once.
+They have completed a world-record, eight domestic trebles, including an unprecedented quadruple treble between the 2016–17 and 2019–20 seasons.